fcjr/shiftapi/README.md

 // body and response are fully typed from your Go structs
 ```

-The plugin extracts your OpenAPI spec at build time (no running server required), generates TypeScript types via [openapi-typescript](https://github.com/openapi-ts/openapi-typescript), and serves a pre-configured [openapi-fetch](https://github.com/openapi-ts/openapi-typescript/tree/main/packages/openapi-fetch) client as a virtual module.

-In dev mode, the plugin also:
-- Starts the Go server automatically (`go run`)
-- Auto-configures Vite's proxy to forward API requests
-- Watches `.go` files — on change, restarts the server, regenerates types, and reloads the browser
+In dev mode the plugin also starts the Go server, proxies API requests through Vite, watches `.go` files, and hot-reloads the frontend when types change.

 **Plugin options:**